Jason-cs18/Awesome-AI-Systems/README.md

 Research notes and codes for AI-Systems.
-If you are interested in building ai-systems, you may like this resource.
+Since I'm interested in building and deploying intelligent video-based applications, I will take notes for intelligent video systems carefully.
+But for other AI systems, I only summarize their problems.
 # AI-Systems
 As discussed in [1, 2], there are three system-level concerns in real-world AI applications.
 They are deployment, cost and accessibility.